Buying a seat for your dog on a plane is not possible when flying with most airlines.

 How to Buy a Seat for your Dog on a Plane

-As far as we are aware, United Airlines is the only airline that will allow passengers to buy plane tickets for their dogs to have a seat are United and Jet Blue.
+As far as we are aware, the only airlines that will allow passengers to buy plane tickets for their dogs to have a seat are United and Jet Blue.

-It’s important to note that United require advance reservations for in-cabin pet travel.
+It’s important to note that both Jet Blue and United require advance reservations for in-cabin pet travel.
 You must also check that there is a spare seat available next to you.

 How much does it cost to buy a seat for your dog?